 The rule that got violated here is that writers and filmmakers need to earn their endings.
 This integral moment was not earned and every person watching this show is going to feel some form of that violation.
 The impact is akin to seeing 1,000,000 fans dying.
 Just like every other genre, fantasy has to operate by its own set of internal rules in film and literature.
 However, HBO’s Game of Thrones has sadly shown that they can’t really be trusted with fantasy because they are more willing to force a set of decisions into a season without building onscreen justification than to follow where the story goes.

 The story didn’t go here.
-This wasn’t where we were being lead.
+This wasn’t where we were being led.

 The thing is, HBO could have AVOIDED all of this by cutting 15 minutes of burning the city to a crisp and adding 15 minutes of talking scenes.
 This would have allowed Deanerys’ character to develop, showing her anger, her instability, her madness, her vengeance, etc. and it would have created the feeling of TIME passing as her helplessness and frustration built.
-I would have at least liked to see her cry and scream the Missandei is dead!
+I would have at least liked to see her seethe, cry, or scream that Missandei is dead!
 Instead, they allowed viewers to trust her based upon the scenes we were given.

 IT WAS AN EASY FIX.

-That’s what angers me.
-They opted for glitzy destruction and mass murder on a scale we have not seen instead of substance because their were blind to their own failings in the creation, production, and presentation process.
+That’s what upsets me.
+They opted for glitzy destruction and mass murder on a scale we have not seen instead of substance because they were blind to their own failings in the creation, production, and presentation process.